salesforce/TransmogrifAI/local/README.md

 # TransmogrifAI Local

-This module enables local scoring with TransmogrifAI models without the need for a Spark session.
+This module enables local scoring with TransmogrifAI models without the need for Spark Session during scoring.
-Instead it applies a combination of TransmogrifAI's transformer interface and [MLeap](https://github.com/combust/mleap) runtime on JVM.
+Instead it implementes local inference by applying TransmogrifAI's transformers and [MLeap](https://github.com/combust/mleap) runtime on JVM.
 It delivers unprecedented portability and performance of TransmogrifAI models allowing the serving of scores from any JVM process.

 ## Usage